fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

----
-breaks: true
----

 # 01 - Node, Yarn, and `package.json`

 Welcome to our xxxlutz Development Tutorial.
 This contains content and information you need to get your Javascript Development started.
 This is heavily influenced (and copied lots of stuff) by [verekias stack](https://github.com/verekia/js-stack-from-scratch) but adapted for xxxlutz specific Development.

 We start with the very basics, if you know most of the setup you will be faster, if not you have till tomorrow to finish your setup and we are there to help you out.
 Have fun Coding!

 The main Development program is **[Google Chrome](https://www.google.de/chrome/browser/desktop/index.html)**, especially the Console (Press `F12`) for debugging.

 ## IDE / Texteditor

 This Tutorial is created for the Texteditor **[Visual Code Studio](https://code.visualstudio.com/)**, but the Development would actually work with any Editor.
 So if you rather prefer Atom, Sublime Text oder Notepad you can use it to.

 In this section we will set up Node, Yarn, a basic `package.json` file, and try a package.